atanu664/Web-Based-Chess-Game/README.md

 ## 1. Introduction
-This project is a **Checkmate in Code :
+This project is a **web-based chess game
-Building a Chess Game from Scratch
 ** that allows two players to play chess on a single device.
 The game follows standard chess rules and features a simple user interface.
 It includes sound effects for piece movements and displays a **"GAME OVER"** message when the game ends.

 ---